Tamizh Padam 2: Plot

 Shiva sketches a plan to catch P by demonetising 500 and 1000 rupee notes with the help of the government.
 He goes to a temple to attend his friend Bharath's marriage.
 There, he meets Gayathri, a lookalike of Ramya, and gets shocked.
 He proposes to her in the next two minutes when he sees her.
 The demonetisation forces P to stand at an ATM queue because he had a lakh crores of 1000 rupee notes.
 Shiva executes his plan perfectly, but P escapes.
 Shiva catches him at his Kovalam beach resort.
 He kills him, but P comes alive and becomes the CM-elect of Tamil Nadu.

 Bodhi, a saint, calls Shiva and says that P is immortal.
 The enmity between P and Shiva is for 76 generations.
 In 300 BC, King Adhiyamaan was ruling Kovai.
 He appointed Piyaar as the dance teacher of the kingdom, but his dance was demonic.
 Bharathamuni, another dancer whose dance was divine, wanted to do a dance-off with Piyaar.
 Adhiyamaan also said that the winner will get a jackfruit, which will give immortality to the one who eats it, and also his daughter Khaleesi will marry him, but Piyaar's henchmen kill Bharathamuni and his grandmother.
 As a result, Piyaar gets the jackfruit and becomes immortal.

 Now, Shiva needs to go to 300 BC to win the dance-off with Piyaar.
 He gets a time travel watch from a watch mechanic.
 He goes to 300 BC, wins the dance-off, Khaleesi, and the jackfruit.
 He then comes back to 2018, and meets P, who kidnapped Gayathri.
 He reveals that he ate the jackfruit, and P is no longer immortal.
 He fights with his henchmen while Gayathri sings.
 Irritated by her singing, P kills her.
 Shiva also kills P and is arrested.

 During the credits, Shiva is released from prison after 25 years.
-Worried that Shiva's romantic relationships with other women would result in their eventual deaths, his grandmother kills him, revealing her villainous "D" nature albeit being acquitted in the first film.
+Worried that Shiva's romantic relationships with other women would result in their eventual deaths, his grandmother kills him.